redis/docs/content/operate/rs/databases/import-export/export-data.md

 1. [Create an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) for that user if you do not already have one.

-1. In the Redis Enterprise Software admin console, when you enter the export location details:
+1. In the Redis Enterprise Software Cluster Manager UI, when you enter the export location details:

     - Select **AWS S3**.